-Kirsten represented New Zealand in the 2018 Asian Composers League Festival in Taiwan as a main category composer.
-Her choral work Ktisis was premiered by Taipei Chamber Singers directed by CHEN Yun Hung in the stunning National Theatre and Concert Hall, Taipei.
+In one of her significant performances, Kirsten represented New Zealand in the 2018 Asian Composers League Festival in Taiwan as a main category composer.
+Her choral work 'Ktisis' paints the dawning hours of creation and the explosion of light into the universe at God’s words, “Let there be light.”
+It was premiered by Taipei Chamber Singers, directed by CHEN Yun Hung in the stunning National Theatre and Concert Hall, Taipei.

-Kirsten has also devised and performed live electronics works.
-In 2018 she was an artist-in-residence for the Estalagem Live Electronics Residency in Madeira.
-This saw the premiere of Vento, a new work written during the residency for excellent flautist Keiko Murakami on bass flute and electronics.
-Her work WAVEring Lines was premiered in 2015 and recorded in 2017 by gifted pianist Bradley Wood and producer Irazema Vera.
-Her current work Nexus for voice and electronics incorporates a digital doppelganger, exploring ideas of nuanced isomorphism and agency.
-It has received early praise from sound artists Patricia Alessandrini, Gilbert Nouno, John Coulter and Anne La Berge.
+Kirsten Strom has devised and performed live electronics works.
+Her work The Book of Life for solo cello and tape part was premiered at Van Gogh House, London, and also selected to be performed by Grammy-winning cellist Nick Photinos at JemFEST 2023.
+In 2018 she was an artist-in-residence for the Estalagem Electronics Residency in Madeira.
+This saw the premiere of ‘Vento’ (‘Wind’), a new work written during the residency for Keiko Murakami on bass flute and electronics.
+Another work ‘Nexus’ for voice and electronics incorporated a digital doppelganger, exploring concepts of nuanced isomorphism and agency.

 Image credit goes to Thomas Hamill.

 for chamber choir, 7m